cellgeni/cellatac/README.md

 ## Introduction

-Sanger Cellular Genetics ATAC-seq pipeline by Luz Garcia Alonso, Ni Huang and Stijn van Dongen.
+Sanger Cellular Genetics ATAC-seq pipeline by Luz Garcia Alonso, Simon Murray, Ni Huang and Stijn van Dongen.

 **cellatac** takes scATAC-seq aligned data (such as the fragments file from Cell Ranger ATAC) and outputs a _count matrix of accessible chromatin peaks by